SmartDataAnalytics/Sparqlify/README.md

 ## Introduction

 This is an experimental RDB-RDF mapper, which is being developed for the [LinkedGeoData](http://linkedgeodata.org) project.
-Sparqlify supports a subset of the SPARQL 1.0 query language.
+Sparqlify supports a subset of the SPARQL 1.0 query language plus sub queries.
 A detailed description of the features is pending.
 Currently only PostgreSQL is supported.
 We will investigate which other relational database systems can be reasonably supported.
 Sparqlify rewrites a given SPARQL query into a single SQL query, thereby giving full control to the query planner of the underlying DB.